vaadin/vaadin-grid/vaadin-components-package/README.md

 - ##### Bower

  We recommend using [Bower](http://bower.io) for managing your front-end dependencies.
-Follow the [Bower installation instructions](http://bower.io/#install-bower), the run the following command inside your project folder:
+Follow the [Bower installation instructions](http://bower.io/#install-bower), then run the following command inside your project folder:

  ```shell
  $ bower install --save vaadin-components#0.3.0-beta1